 Early Notables of the Huly family (pre 1700)

-More information is included under the topic Early Huly Notables in all our PDF Extended History products and printed products wherever possible.
+Another 100 words (7 lines of text) are included under the topic Early Huly Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Huly family to Ireland